HarvardWestlake/HWGo/README.md

 Also, add Seasonal Events and Challenges: Implement seasonal events with special themes (e.g., Homecoming, sports seasons) where players can compete in time-limited challenges for exclusive rewards.
 Furthermore, create a system of milestones where players are rewarded for achieving certain targets, like collecting all characters from a particular department or completing all historical quests.

+**Personalized User Profiles**
+Allow players to create personalized profiles where they can display their achievements, collections, and game statistics.
+This could include custom avatars and the ability to unlock special accessories or outfits for their avatars as they progress in the game.

 **Engagement and Addictiveness Strategies**
 The game employs various strategies to ensure player engagement and retention: